Inactivity and Metabolic Health V

 Of course this sounds absolutely absurd.
 But we do it all the time.
 Let me explain…

 I had my lightbulb moment long before I’d heard of ‘evolutionary health’.
 At first, my understanding was nebulous and visceral.
-I sensed that I needed to create the conditions that my body was evolutionarily adapted to in order to improve my health.
+I sensed that I needed to create the conditions that my human body was adapted to in order to improve my health.
 You know, the way zoos try to recreate animals’ natural habitat in order to keep them healthy?
 You put a lion in a penguin habitat and pretty soon you’ve got a sick, or dead, lion.
 Well, I sensed that my ‘habitat’ and lifestyle wasn’t appropriate for my health.
 I was sick after all.

 I began with simple logic.
-What conditions are humans evolutionarily adapted to?
+What conditions are humans adapted to?
 Remember, I hadn’t heard of evolutionary health yet.
 I was just thinking critically.
 What conditions were ubiquitous for our species as we evolved?
 I could only think of a few, as we’ve managed to thrive in so many different environments, and those few constants, as I saw them were:

 High levels of physical activity.